This page on Vitamin D is currently marked as in-progress. We are still compiling research.

-Mechanistically, Vitamin D appears to act on the sperm itself (mature spermatid) and improve its motility and enhance cell survival
+Mechanistically, vitamin D appears to act on the sperm itself (mature spermatid) and improve its motility while enhancing cell survival.

 Vitamin D appears to positively correlated with sperm motility, with an assessment of 300 men indicating that those with lower Vitamin D in serum had significantly less seminal motility but that serum levels above 50ng/mL were also associated with less favorable seminal parameters, with an ideal range of 20-50ng/mL.
 Vitamin D appears to be an independent predictor of seminal parameters in both infertile and fertile men, with more statistical power in infertility.

 25-50ng/mL (62.4-124.8nmol/L) appears to be an adequate range to preserve optimal seminal properties in otherwise healthy men, with both lower and higher serum ranges being associated with infertility.

 Vitamin D deficiency rates appear to be higher in pregnant women than age matched non-pregnant women with deficiency or insufficiency affecting 97% of African-Americans, 81% of Hispanics, and 67% of Caucasians in one trial and another trial in South Carolina (Latitude 32N) noting 48% deficiency rates and 15% sufficiency rates.

 This deficiency state has been linked to lower offspring birth weights, which appears to be of most importance in the first trimester, a higher risk of type 1 diabetes developing in the offspring, and higher asthma/rhinitus risk.